POETSII/tinsel/README.md

 currently being received.
 The length of a message, if not statically known, must therefore be encoded in the message contents.
 Flits belonging to the same message will be received contiguously, in order.
+If the length of the message is known statically, `recvMsg` can be used and any bytes beyond `numBytes` up to the next flit boundary will be ignored.
+This is useful when a `struct` is being used to hold messages, in which case the second argument to `recvMsg` is simply the `sizeof` the `struct`.

 These methods for sending a receiving messages work by connecting to a local [PCIeStream deamon](/hostlink/pciestreamd.c) via a UNIX domain